Gluten free pizza crust recipe

 - Serve the light, crispy gluten free pizza with salad for a quick meal.

-If you want to make the dough into traditional potato scones add a little gluten free baking powder to the mixture.
+If you want to make the dough into traditional potato scones add a little gluten free baking powder to the mixture to help it rise.
+Cook them on a hot griddle for around 4-5 minutes each side.

 Commercial gluten free pizza crusts and mixes